kungfusheep/i/README.md

 You can use `i` to make a weekly digest using your notes.
 For this to work you need `GPT_ACCESS_TOKEN` to be set in your environment.

+To generate an OpenAI key, go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and create a new key.

 ```bash
 ❯ i digest
 # Project